HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/input_files.rst

 Meta file
 -----------
-File containing information about districts (one row per district).
-Some of the data can be taken as an aggregate from the Master File or vice verca.
-The number of the district (column 1: GGDENR) must match with the respective buildings in the Master File.
+This file contains information about each district, with one row per district.
+Some of the data can be derived as an aggregate from the *Master File*.

+The district identification number (column 1: ``GGDENR``) must match the corresponding municipality code of the buildings listed in the *Master File*.

 .. csv-table::
 	      :file: input_files_csv/meta_file_2_info.csv